wwarthen/RomWBW/Source/Doc/Hardware.md

 The system comprises a Z80 retro computer board, and optonal VGA text video card, and PIO Keyboard and Sound Card.
 The system uses a custom 60 pin bus on a standard header.

-(Not to be confused with a similar named project presented by John's Basement on youTube)
+(Not to be confused with a similar named project by John Winans presented by John's Basement on youTube)

 * Creator: Peter Wilson
 * Github: [Z80-Retro](https://github.com/peterw8102/Z80-Retro)